BzGEO/pace_oci_toolkit/research/uah_early_adopters_project_2025.md

 Given the launch of the PACE observatory in early 2024 and its unique hyperspectral imaging capabilities, we propose to utilize data from PACE's [Ocean Color Instrument (OCI)](https://pace.oceansciences.org/oci.htm) to generate an updated version of a regional ecosystem map of Central America, also leveraging vegetation structural data from NASA’s [Global Ecosystem Dynamics Investigation (GEDI)](https://gedi.umd.edu) mission.
 Due to the large data volumes that will have to be managed, and given the PI’s status as a [Google Developer Expert](https://g.dev/bzgeo), the cloud-based [Google Earth Engine (GEE)](https://code.earthengine.google.com/) platform will be leveraged for this research effort.
 A dedicated open repository for processing PACE OCI data for terrestrial applications will be one of the outputs of this effort.
 This will also complement work that the PI and the co-I have done in the context of the Ecosystem & Carbon Management thematic area of the [former] [SERVIR](https://github.com/SERVIR) program.

 ## Objectives
-* Demonstrate the potential of hyperspectral data from PACE OCI for mapping ecosystems
+* Demonstrate the utility of hyperspectral data from PACE OCI for mapping ecosystems for ecological conservation purposes
-* Fuse data from PACE OCI and GEDI
+* Demonstrate how hyperspectral data from PACE OCI can be fused with spaceborne LiDAR data from GEDI
 * Update the map of Central America's ecosystems, and use that as a case study for mapping ecosystems in other geographic domains

 ## Methods